Cecilie Breil Kramer

 Cecilie Breil Kramer (née Sørensen; born 25 March 1987) is a Danish football goalkeeper.
 She played for Vittsjö GIK of the Damallsvenskan and the Denmark national team.

 Club career

-In 2014 B.93/HIK/Skjold went into meltdown when the entire squad quit en masse in protest at the club's feckless leadership.
+In 2014, B.93/HIK/Skjold went into meltdown when the entire squad quit en masse in protest at the club's feckless leadership.
 Breil Kramer soon pitched up at Brøndby IF.

 International career

 She was called up to be part of the national team for the UEFA European Championship 2013.

 Personal life

-In summer 2014 Breil Kramer married Maria in Solrød.
+In the summer of 2014, Breil Kramer married Maria in Solrød.
 She was wearing a plaster cast with her wedding dress.